vaitkus/imgCIF/DDLm_imgCIF.md

 DDLm dictionaries may be extended by creating an expansion dictionary that (among other things) can append keys to categories.
 This change in the schema is signalled by a new value of ``_audit.schema``.
-The above modifications to the mmCIF schema can be captured by defining a ``mmcif`` imgCIF dictionary that matches precisely the mmCIF schema, and a ``default`` dictionary that includes the extra key data names.
+The above modifications by imgCIF to the mmCIF schema can be captured by defining a ``mmcif`` imgCIF dictionary (in DDLm) that matches precisely the mmCIF schema, leaving the current imgCIF dictionary (DDLm version) as the ``default`` schema.

-Going in the other direction, the core CIF dictionary does not loop ``diffrn``, and so a further dictionary is possible that does not use ``_diffrn.id`` and its children as a key data names at all.
+Going in the other direction, the core CIF dictionary does not loop ``diffrn``, and so a further dictionary is possible that does not use ``_diffrn.id`` and its children as key data names at all.
 So there are 3 schemas: no ``_diffrn.id``, ``_diffrn.id`` only, and full imgCIF.